-Double-suited means cards that are "double-assorted".
-The expression is mostly used in Omaha.
-In Hold'em, when you receive AK in spade preflop, it is said that you have suited cards (matching, of the same suit).
-The expression is also used on Omaha for matching cards.
-And since you receive 4 cards on Omaha, you may receive AK in spades and AK in hearts, for example.
-In that case, you will be called a "Double-suited" hand.
-Regardless of the combination, if you receive 2 cards of one suit and 2 cards of another suit, you will have a Double-suited hand.
+Double-suited means cards that are "double-suited".
+The term is mostly used in Omaha.
+In Hold'em, when you receive AK in spades preflop, you are said to have suited cards.
+The term is also used in Omaha for matching cards.
+And since you are dealt 4 cards in Omaha, you may be dealt AK in spades and AK in hearts, for example.
+This is called a "double-suited" hand.
+Regardless of the combination, if you receive two cards of one suit and two cards of another suit, you have a double-suited hand.

-Unlike Hold'em, where it's good news to receive cards that are both of the same suit, at Omaha, it's bad news.
-If you receive 4 cards in spades or 4 cards in hearts at Omaha, it's bad news because you know you're less likely to hit your suit.
-On the other hand, if you have a Double-suited hand, that's good news.
-The fact that your hand is Double-suited will add to your equity.
-For example, if you have a hand like 5-6-7-8 odd, you will have 42% equity against a random hand.
-But if you have 5-6-7-8 double suited, you will now have 49% equity against a random hand.
+Unlike Hold'em where it's good news to receive cards that are both the same suit, in Omaha it's bad news.
+If you receive four cards in spades or four cards in hearts in Omaha, it's bad news because you know you're less likely to hit your flush.
+However, if you have a double-suited hand, it's good news.
+The fact that your hand is double-suited will add equity.
+For example, if you have a hand like 5-6-7-8 unmatched, you will have 42% equity against a random hand.
+But if you have 5-6-7-8 double-suited, you will now have 49% equity against a random hand.